aiden-c1/AboutMeWebsite/README.md

-The Following is a websites that focuses on my hobbies and interest It includes a short about me and a few contact methods
+The Following is a websites that focuses on my hobbies and interests.
+It includes a short about me and a few contact methods